 If the harassment is making you fearful for your safety, contact the police.

-If the situation has escalated to the point where you are fearful, quit and work somewhere else.
+If the situation has escalated to the point where you are fearful, quit and work elsewhere.

 Can A Fitness Certification Be Revoked?

-Here excerpts I found for a variety of fitness certifying organizations:
+Here are excerpts I found for a variety of fitness-certifying organizations:

 - The AFAA Code of Conduct (link goes to a PDF document) states members shall “Comply with all local, state, federal, and providence laws and employer rules regarding harassment and discrimination, including sexual harassment.
 Note AFAA is now owned by NASM.

 - The Code of Ethics policies for the American Fitness Professionals & Associates (link goes to a PDF document) (AFPA) states “I will not engage in behavior that represents any conflict of interest between myself, AFPA, the students, and the client .”